JadenFurtado/Blossom/README.md

 - [License](#license)
 - [Authors](#authors)

+### About:

+So, this started as me having fun and exploring AR and three JS.
+I found that some of the games that I added to this were rather effective in helping me deal with stress and so, I am open-sourcing the code.

 ### architecture and design:

-Because I have built this for fun and just to explore AR and three JS, following a good structure was not the highest on my list, and so, it is kinda (very) clunky!.
+As mentioned before, because I have built this for fun and just to explore AR and three JS, following a good structure was not the highest on my list, and so, it is kinda (very) clunky!.
 <br>
 However, here is how I have structure the application:
 ```